aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to POTM via Java or Online App" h2="DOT to POTM conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert DOT files to POTM programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+The process involves three steps: loading the DOT file, converting it to HTML, and then creating a new Presentation and writing the HTML content in it.

+The first step is to load the DOT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a wide range of features that allow you to easily load and manipulate the DOT file.
+Once the file is loaded, you can then convert it to HTML.
+This can be done by using the library's built-in HTML conversion feature.

+The second step is to create a new Presentation using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
+This library provides powerful PowerPoint manipulation features that allow you to easily create a new Presentation and write HTML content in it.
+Once the HTML content is written, you can then save the Presentation as a POTM file.

-Often times developers have to convert DOT file to POTM programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as POTM.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily automate the process of converting DOT files to POTM.
+The process involves loading the DOT file, converting it to HTML, and then creating a new Presentation and writing the HTML content in it.
+This process can be completed in a few simple steps and can save developers time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}